AdaptiveParticles/LibAPR/README.md

 ## Java wrappers

-Basic Java wrappers can be found at [LibAPR-java-wrapper](https://github.com/krzysg/LibAPR-java-wrapper)
+Basic Java wrappers can be found at [LibAPR-java-wrapper](https://github.com/krzysg/LibAPR-java-wrapper) Not compatable with recent releases.

 ## Coming soon